Remarkable Man-Made Underwater Structures Could Rewrite History Of Wisconsin

 "We definitely found two structures about in the middle of the lake in 55 feet of water.
 I would have been satisfied with only one, but finding two is terrific," Joseph said.

-Careful planning and ideal conditions are credited with the success of the expedition and the documentation.
+Careful planning and ideal conditions are credited with the expedition's success and the documentation.

 "Visibility was the best ever, maybe because there was little runoff into the lake during last year's dry summer.
 I could see at least 10 to 15 feet," Shulak said.
 Frank Joseph theorizes that the lake, in much earlier, drier times, could have been a "city of the dead."